Anshamehrin/ResQrobot/README.md

+# Semi-Autonomous Search and Rescue Robot for Disaster Environment Monitoring and Hazard Localization

-# ResQRobot - Smart Rescue Robot using ESP32
+## ResQRobot - Smart Rescue Robot using ESP32

 A smart IoT-based rescue robot designed to assist in emergency and disaster situations.
 The robot can detect gas leaks, avoid obstacles, provide live location updates, stream video through an ESP32-CAM, and display all information on a web dashboard for remote monitoring.